nt409/HRHR/src/figures.md

     Test contours: $y= k - x$ then heatmap in dose space.

+#### TODO:

-    Try something like after failed spray at full dose?
+1. Try something like: "after failed, spray at full dose"?
 So that not just unfair on other tactics

 1. Fix one fcide, scan over others.
 For each fcide pair: